 There are no laws that require the use of burial and cremation vaults, however, cemeteries often require that they are used in order to reduce the chances that soil over the grave will settle.
 Most Montana cemeteries now require the use of burial and cremation vaults.

 Types of Vaults

 Burial and cremation vaults are available in a variety of materials including fiberglass, polymer and concrete.

-Concrete vaults are made of reinforced concrete and are available in many styles including undecorated concrete finishes, metal wrapped tops and interiors, and simulated wood grain or natural stone finishes.
-Concrete vaults can typically weigh more than 2,000 pounds and can require additional costs for transport and placement.
-Vault styles are available that can be personalized to help honor your loved one.
-Shown on the right is a single-reinforced burial vault, made from concrete with a premium, plastic-reinforced cover and base.
+Concrete vaults are made of reinforced concrete and are available in many styles, including: undecorated concrete finishes, metal wrapped tops and interiors, and simulated wood grain or natural stone finishes.
+Concrete vaults typically weigh more than 2,000 pounds and sometimes require additional costs for transport and placement.
+Personalized vault styles are available to help honor your loved one.
+Shown on the right is a single-reinforced burial vault made from concrete with a premium, plastic-reinforced cover and base.
 This vault is air-tight and will protect the casket from all outside elements.

 Burial vaults constructed of non-porous polyethylene and polypropylene materials provide the benefits of being lightweight, impact-resistant and water-resistant.
 Polymer vaults can be constructed in multiple layers for added strength and durability.
 Their light weight and ease-of-handling reduce cemetery labor costs when compared to concrete vaults.
 These vaults customarily do not require heavy equipment during transportation and gravesite placement.
 Options include dome only or dome with a base.